Gambling in Singapore

 Singapore Pools is the only operator that is legally allowed to run lotteries in the country.
 Casinos are allowed in Singapore in the form of integrated resorts (IR), such as Marina Bay Sands and Resorts World Sentosa, where the casino is integrated in a major resort property that includes a hotel, together with convention facilities, entertainment shows, theme parks, luxury retail and fine dining.
 Societies are allowed to operate slot machines in designated rooms under the Gambling Control Act.

 History

-In 1923, gambling was briefly legalized in the then-British colony of Singapore, but the experiment led to gambling addiction and increased crime, and gambling was criminalized again within three years.